Kozea/WeasyPrint/docs/first_steps.rst

   python3 --version
   pango-view --version

-If your distribution provide a too old version of Pango, you can use version 52.5 of WeasyPrint which does not need Pango recent features.
+If the version of Pango provided by your distribution is too old, you can use version 52.5 of WeasyPrint which does not need recent Pango features.

 When everything is OK, you can install WeasyPrint directly on your system or in a `virtual environment`_ using `pip`_::